-Chapter 7: Final projects
+Chapter 9: Final projects

-The topics of the final projects made by course students, explained by themselves and by the course lecturer.
+The final works of the subject on the topics chosen by the students will be presented by the students themselves and commented by the course lecturers.

 Students who solve enough problems on the blackboard in the problem class pass the course.
 If they want to improve their grade from pass towards top score they will be assigned a final project, which will be to study and lecture on an additional topic at the end of the course.